EdoardoGerva/TTE-estimands/README.md

-# TTE-estimands
+# Model-free estimands for Target Trial Emulation.
-Model-free estimands for Target Trial Emulation.
+The current directory contains the .R scripts used for the project.